oracle/coherence-eclipse-plugin/README.md

 The Coherence Eclipse Plugin provides various features to help developer productivity when working with Coherence.

-Currently there this plugin supports the following features:
+Currently this plugin supports the following features:
 * `Coherence POF Plugin` - Provides a development time instrumentation of classes with the PortableType annotation to generate consistent (and correct) implementations of Evolvable POF serialization methods.
-  This development time plugin can be used in conjunction with the `POF Maven Plugin` which instruments classes at project build time.
+  This development time plugin can be used in conjunction with the [POF Maven Plugin](https://github.com/oracle/coherence/tree/master/prj/plugins/maven/pof-maven-plugin) which instruments classes at project build time.

 # Install the Plugin

 To install the plugin carry out the following:

-1. Help -> Install New Software
+1. Choose `Help` -> `Install New Software`

 1. Click on `Add` button on the right